YES Bank posts net loss of ₹3,788 crore in Q4

 IATA’s mobile application will allow travellers to store and manage certifications for Covid-19 tests or ...

-Private sector lender YES Bank reported a net loss of ₹3,787.75 crore in the quarter ended March 31, 2021 with a drop in net interest income and rise in provisions.
+Private sector lender YES Bank reported a net loss of ₹3,787.75 crore in the quarter-ended March 31, 2021 with a drop in net interest income and accelerated provisions.

 “GNPA book or legacy stressed book is well provided for and has demonstrated a robust cash recovery of ₹4,933 crore.
 Our overdue book of 31-90 days has reduced by 28 per cent over the last quarter.
-Asset quality and quality recognition has peaked and recovery income will cover for incremental slippages next year,” said Prashant Kumar, Managing Director and CEO, YES Bank.
+Asset quality and quality recognition had peaked in December and recovery income will cover for the incremental slippages next year (2021-22),” said Prashant Kumar, Managing Director and CEO, YES Bank.

 Get more of your favourite news delivered to your inbox